daqcri/NADEEF/README.markdown

 ### What is NADEEF?

-NADEEF (or ''clean'' in Arabic, نظيف) is a commodity data cleaning system developed by the data analytic group at [QCRI](da.qcri.org).
+NADEEF (or ''clean'' in Arabic, نظيف) is a generalized data cleaning system developed by the data analytic group at [Qatar Computing Research Institute](da.qcri.org).

 ### See it in Action